Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Dutchess Home Heating Fuel Comparison

-Residences have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Dutchess, used by 4,725,574 or 61% of families.
-The 2nd most popular primary heating fuel for Dutchess families is Electricity, used by 1,365,710 homes (18%).
+Homes have a host of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Dutchess, used by 4,725,574 or 61% of residents.
+The next most popular primary heating fuel for Dutchess residents is Electricity, used by 1,365,710 homes (18%).
 The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Dutchess County Residential Primary Home Heating Fuel (in Number of Households)